joheinze/PriNCe/README.md

 - tqdm
 - jupyter (optional, but needed for examples)

+Optional:
+- mkl (Intel's MKL runtime from pip/anaconda works)
+- cupy (For GPU acceleration with CUDA.
+Support is experimental and memory requirements are not yet understood.)

 ## Installation

 Since this code is written in pure Python 3, it requries no installation.
 All you need is a python distribution including `pip`.
 For scientific computing [Anaconda/Miniconda](https://www.anaconda.com/products/individual/) is a good choice.